Our Climate Stories short film series will be screened at the Sarasota Film Festival!

 Climate Council activities focus on promoting a science-based approach to improving understanding of climate issues and facilitating a coordinated regional response through information sharing and collaboration.

-The Science and Environment Council provides the Climate Council and its work groups with technical, strategic and network support to facilitate rapid progress, and is currently seeking initial funding for:
+The Science and Environment Council provides the Climate Council and its work groups with technical, strategic and network support to facilitate rapid progress.
+Consider supporting our ongoing work developing and distributing climate education resources.

 Local Climate Stories

 Free Resource Downloads

 FARMING AND RANCHING

 OUTDOOR YOUTH SPORTS

 Climate Council Education Outreach Working Group deployed a survey to assess climate education activities, needs, and goals in Sarasota-Manatee area.